ui-libraries/TLP/README.md

 # tractatus

-An interactive subway-style map of Ludwig Wittgenstein's Tractatus Logico-Philosophicus
+An interactive subway-style map of Ludwig Wittgenstein's Tractatus Logico-Philosophicus.
+Link directly to sections by adding a query parameter (e.g ?tlp=4.23)

 `npm start` - compile source and run dev server